chpxu/vscode-firefox-quantum-themes/README.md

 # Firefox Quantum Themes

 The Firefox Quantum Themes for [Visual Studio Code](https://code.visualstudio.com) are inspired by the colours used in Firefox Quantum's DevTools.
 Using the exact same colours Mozilla use for the chrome and syntax highlighting in the DevTools, I've put together a beautifully dark and light theme.
 This theme is open-source and will forever be open-source.
 Anyone is welcome to submit PRs, open issues etc. I would love to hear your feedback!
 Look below for more information.
-For Firefox Users, this theme will be especially pleasing to use!
+For Firefox users, this theme will be especially pleasing to use!

 ## UI Screenshots